Skip to content

 • launchctl load – Loads the specified LaunchDaemon service

-• -w – Overwrites the disabled state, ensuring the service starts and stays enabled
+• -w – Overwrites the disabled state, so the service starts and stays enabled

 • The plist path points to the dispatcher configuration file in the system LaunchDaemons directory